 The Company's Climate Control Seat ("CCS") system utilizes an exclusive, licensed, patented technology, as well as, two patents held by the Company on a variable temperature seat climate control system to improve the temperature comfort of automobile passengers.
 The CCS uses one or more small thermoelectric modules, which are solid-state devices the surfaces of which turn hot or cold depending on the polarity of applied direct current electricity.
 Heat-transfer parts attached to the modules cool or heat air that is blown past them.
 The conditioned air is then circulated through ducts and pads in the seat so that the surface of the seat grows warm or cool for the passengers, with small quantities of conditioned air passing through the seat to flow directly on the passengers.
 Each seat has individual electronic controls to adjust the level of heating or cooling.
-The CCS uses substantially less energy than conventional air conditioners by focusing the cooling directly on the passengers through the seat, rather than cooling the entire ambient air volume and the interior surfaces of the vehicle.
+The CCS uses substantially less energy than conventional air conditioners by focusing the entire ambient air volume and the interior surfaces of the vehicle.